top of page

 Education & Training

-We provide educational programs such as our volunteer orientation and our compassionate care at end-of-life training, as well as quality resources through our in-house Lending Library.
+We provide educational programs such as our volunteer orientation and our compassionate care at end-of-life training.
+We also have resources available through our in-house Lending Library.

-Come by our office at the Pioneers' Home Manager's House to explore our Lending Library.
-The collection includes DVDs, books about Alzheimer's and related dementia; grief and bereavement; caregiving; palliative care; death and dying; Inspirational books, and more!
+You are welcome to visit our office to explore the Lending Library.
+Our collection includes DVDs, books about Alzheimer's and related dementia; grief and bereavement; caregiving; palliative care; death and dying; Inspirational books, and more.

 A Glimpse of Who We Are and How We Serve